danielpeter/specfem3d_globe/10_graphics.md

 Finite-Frequency Kernels
 ------------------------

-The finite-frequency kernels computed as explained in Section [sec:Adjoint-simulation-finite] are saved in the `LOCAL_PATH` at the end of the simulation.
+The finite-frequency kernels computed as explained in Section [\[sec:Adjoint-simulation-finite\]](#sec:Adjoint-simulation-finite) are saved in the `LOCAL_PATH` at the end of the simulation.
 Therefore, we first need to collect these files on the front end, combine them into one mesh file, and visualize them with some auxilliary programs.
 Examples of kernel simulations may be found in the `EXAMPLES` directory.

-1.  **Create slice files** We will only discuss the case of one source-receiver pair, i.e., the so-called banana-doughnut kernels.
+1.  **Create slice files**

+    We will only discuss the case of one source-receiver pair, i.e., the so-called banana-doughnut kernels.
 Although it is possible to collect the kernel files from all slices onto the front end, it usually takes up too much storage space (at least tens of gigabytes).
 Since the sensitivity kernels are the strongest along the source-receiver great circle path, it is sufficient to collect only the slices that are along or close to the great circle path.

     A Perl script `utils/Visualization/VTK_Paraview/global_slice_number.pl` can help to figure out the slice numbers that lie along the great circle path (both the minor and major arcs), as well as the slice numbers required to produce a full picture of the inner core if your kernel also illuminates the inner core.